 What's group messaging?

-Group messaging is a way to have more than one person take part in your Conversations at the same time.
-With TextNow, you can up to twenty-five people to the same message thread and talk to all of them together.
+Group messaging is a way to have more than one person involved in your Conversations.
+With TextNow, you can add one or more people to the same message thread and talk to all of them together.
 Here's how!

 Starting a Group Message:

 Starting a group message is the same on both the TextNow Android and iOS app, and on our web and desktop versions.
 For simplicity, we're showing you the Android version in these examples:

 First step is to start a new text message.
 You can enter a contact's phone number, TextNow username if they're a TextNow customer, or name or nickname from your contacts stored on your device, as seen below.

 Each person in the group has access to some group management options.
 TextNow users can access options through the Options button in the top right-hand corner, like this:

 Mute notifications will mute the notifications for this specific group chat.
 Your other notifications will remain as they are.

 Members shows you the current people in the group.

 Open floating chat will open the group message inside a floating chat bubble, so you can access it from any page on your device.